 Did You Know That Cats Also Have Whiskers On Their Legs?

-If you haven’t seen them on your cat, it means you haven’t looked hard enough.
+If you have not seen them on your cat, it means you haven’t looked hard enough.
 To answer the question of whether all cats have carpal whiskers, yes, they do.
 Keep reading to learn more about cats and their interesting leg whiskers.

 What Are Carpal Whiskers?